tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 ### Using Literal Strings

-When you use a literal string in an expression, LiveCode simply substitutes the string for itself:
+When you use a literal string in an expression, xTalk simply substitutes the string for itself:

 	put "Hello World!" into field 1